Thewbi/armos/doc/timers/README.md

 There is a timer inside the CPU and inside the GPU.

+In the following, the timer inside the CPU is referred to as the ARM / CPU timer and the timer inside the GPU is referred to as the system timer.

-This document explains those timers.
+This document explains both of those timers.

 ## Links